jvshahid/Resume/resume.md

 ##### Software Engineer - March 2015 to present

-As part of being at Pivotal, I had the pleasure on rotating across multiples teams and touching many core components of CloudFoundry:
+Rotated across multiples teams and touching many core components of CloudFoundry:

-1. Implemented the initial Windows containerization support for CloudFoundry
+- Implemented the initial Windows containerization support for CloudFoundry
-2. Lead the CloudFoundry Buildpack team for a few months.
+- Lead the CloudFoundry Buildpack team.
-3. Lead the Diego team which manages the orchestration and scheduling of container inside CloudFoundry
+- Lead the Diego team.
+The team responsible for the container orchestration and scheduling in CloudFoundry
-4. Currently bringing the power of VMWare products to IC agencies on [C2S](https://aws.amazon.com/federal/us-intelligence-community/).
-Fix bugs that prevent the products from running on AWS' secret regions, including technical issues related to C2S as well as security compliance requirements.
+- I am currently bringing the power of VMWare products to IC agencies on C2S.
+The team deals with technical challenges that prevent the products from running on AWS's secret regions and security compliance requirements

 #### InfluxDB, formerly Errplane

 ##### Software Engineer - July 2013 to November 2014

-- Co-authored the initial design of InfluxDB.
-- Build InfluxDB's initial version of the query parser
+I co-authored the initial design of InfluxDB and built InfluxDB's initial version of the query parser.
+I also helped coordinate the open-source community efforts and feedback.
-- Coordinate the open source community that were built around InfluxDB.

 #### Thomson Reuters

 ##### Software Engineer Contractor - December 2012 to July 2013

-Part of a team tasked with renovating Thomson Reuters chatting system and integrating it with the other Thoms Reuters' products.

-- Implement a [SIP](http://www.ietf.org/rfc/rfc3261.txt) chat server in Go that is backward compatible with LCS.
-- Federate with other networks, e.g. Yahoo! and MSN.
-- Corrdinate the efforts of a large team of developers, operations and QA teams located across the globe including Bangkok, London and New York City.
+Design and implement a large scale SIP/XMPP server used by TR customers in the far east, middle east, and the US.

 #### Benchmark Solutions.

 ##### Software Engineer - February 2010 to December 2012

-Benchmark was a fintech startup that was founded in 2009 and specialized in providing real-time analytics for the OTC credit markets.

-- Various APIs that serves prices and symbol's metadata.
-- Build the price and metadata persistence layer using Cassandra.
-Provide high level libraries in various languages to other R&D teams, e.g. Ruby and Java.
-- Integrate with other services, such as the pricing engine, which consumes or produces prices.
+As an early employee at Benchmark Solutions, I was responsible for architecting, developing, and maintaining a wide range of services and processes that integrated our infrastructure, mostly built using open-source software.

 ### Open source experience

-Contributing back to the open source community is very important to me.
+Contributing back to the open-source community is very important to me.
 Below is a sample of OSS projects I contributed to:

 - Go: